peterb12/A-Tour-Of-Haskell/Week5.md

 You knew it was coming:  Write a function `myFilter`.
 Since lots of people had trouble with the type signatures last week, this week we are providing them for you.

 Inputs:
-* a predicate function that goes from (a -> Bool)
+* a predicate function that goes from `(a -> Bool)` ("Given this a, is it true or false?"
 * A list of type [a]

 Output:
 * A list of type [a], where `(f a)` for each item in the list returned `True`

-HINT: You should write this as a recursive function (in fact, we gave you a head start and provided the base case.
+HINT: You should write this as a recursive function (in fact, we gave you a head start and provided the base case.)
 Your job is to replace the word `undefined` with an actual function.
 Don't use `filter` in your implementation, the point here is to write it yourself.

 ## List Origami